FlorentLM/mokap/README.md

 ### Features
 * Cross platform (Linux, Windows, macOS)
-* Supports Basler and FLIR cameras, but virtually any other vendor supporting the GenICam standard (just ask me 🙂 ).
+* Supports Basler and FLIR cameras (they can be used at the same time, yes 🙂)
 * Supports hardware-synchronisation of cameras (using a Raspberry Pi, or an Aduino, or a USB-to-TTL adapter)
 * Supports encoding to individual frames or straight to video (with or without GPU acceleration)
 * Live multi-camera calibration and pose estimation
+* Supports classic USB (and internal) Webcams, but their features are limited (no hardware sync, etc.)

 <p>(<a href="#readme-top">back to top</a>)</p>